rust-lang/rfcs/text/0000-inline-asm.md

 It is not possible to just copy examples of GCC-style inline assembly and re-use them.
 There is however a fairly trivial mapping between the GCC-style and this format that could be documented to alleviate this.

-Additionally, this RFC proposes using the Intel asm syntax on x86 instead of the AT&T syntax.
+Additionally, this RFC proposes using the Intel asm syntax by default on x86 instead of the AT&T syntax.
 We believe this syntax will be more familiar to most users, but may be surprising for users used to GCC-style asm.

 The `cpuid` example above would look like this in GCC-sytle inline assembly: